najx/najx.github.io/_posts/implementing-eco-responsible-architecture-in-azure/2023-07-30-implementing-eco-responsible-architecture-in-azure.md

 ---
-title: Implementing Eco-Responsible Architecture in Azure
+title: Implementing eco-responsible architecture in Azure
 date: 2023-07-30 09:16:47 +07:00
 modified: 2023-07-30 09:16:47 +07:00
-tags: [Cloud]
+tags: [Cloud ☁️, Eco 🌱]
 description: Eco-responsible architecture is an increasingly common concept in the field of sustainable development.
 It focuses on optimizing resources, reducing waste, and minimizing environmental footprint, while ensuring system efficiency and performance.
 ---